bhawishdhanjani/Advanced-AI-Based-Diagnostic-System/README.md

-# Integrated HealthAI: Revolutionizing Healthcare Through Advanced Diagnostic Systems
+# Integrated HealthAI: Revolutionizing Healthcare through Advanced Diagnostic Systems

 ## Project Overview

-Integrated HealthAI combines multiple advanced diagnostic systems to provide cutting-edge healthcare solutions.
-The project includes:
+Integrated HealthAI is a comprehensive system designed to revolutionize healthcare by providing advanced diagnostic capabilities through multiple components:

-1. **HeartBeat-Detection-using-OpenCV** - A system for heartbeat detection using computer vision.
+1. **HeartBeat-Detection-using-OpenCV** - An application for detecting heartbeats using computer vision techniques.
-2. **Skin Cancer** - A model for detecting skin cancer.
+2. **Skin Cancer** - An application for diagnosing skin cancer using machine learning models.
-3. **Frontend** - The user interface for interacting with these systems.
+3. **Frontend** - The user-facing interface for interacting with the system.

 ---

 ## Prerequisites

 ### General Requirements:
-- **Python** (version 3.7 or above) and **pip** should be pre-installed for the backend.

 - **Node.js** and **npm** should be pre-installed for the frontend.
+- **Python** (version 3.7 or above) and **pip** should be pre-installed for the backend components.

 ---